Your Bookshop Holiday Questions Answered

 21. What is the minimum stay on what days of the week?

-Minimum stay is 3 night weekend (Friday/Sat/Sun) or 3 nights midweek with one night free (Mon/Tues/Wed/Thu) but we recommend you stay as long as possible because the area has so many interesting places to see, the locals are friendly, eating out is cheaper than most UK places and the cake is award winning!
+For the bookshop holiday option only the minimum stay is 3 nights with checkin days of Friday, Saturday, Monday or Tuesday but we recommend you stay as long as possible because the area has so many interesting places to see, the locals are friendly, eating out is cheaper than most UK places and the cake is award winning!

 We can also chat about a long term discount if you wish to make yourself resident bookseller for a while or come here on your personal writing retreat / reading retreat.